Contact Info: email@example.com

 Kieran is a Penn PhD student in the Department of Earth and Environmental Science.
 He studies geomorphology and is broadly interested in how fluid forces interact with granular media to create various landforms such as river channels and sand dune fields.
 Kieran’s current research is centered around understanding the physical mechanisms that govern the shape and size of river channels.
 To pursue this interest, he combines experiments with field work.
 Kieran’s research helps us understand the physics of how the surface or the Earth and other planets are shaped.
 In his spare time, Kieran likes to unwind with some Muay Thai boxing.

 Welcome to Open Labs - a fellowship of graduate and professional students devoted to encouraging and supporting promising young scholars to pursue careers in the sciences.
 We started in 2012 and our fellows have reached over 600 students.

-Main sponsors: Yale Pathways to Science, Office of New Haven and State Affairs,
+Main sponsors: Yale Pathways to Science, American Physical Society (APS), Office of New Haven and State Affairs,

 Yale Graduate and Professional Student Senate (GPSS).